sebivenlo/keycloak-workshop/DEMO.md

    * Create a mapper with name: avatar_url; user attribute: avatar_url; token claim name: avatar_url; claim json type: string;
    * Change client scopes inside the client js-console

 The id token is used by the application to establish the authentication of the user.
-The access token is used to invoke microservices ( in this way the user doesn`t have to login again).
+The access token is used to invoke microservices (in this way the user doesnt have to login again).

 ### Client Scope
 When a client is registered, you must define protocol mappers and role scope mappings for that client.
 It is often useful to store a client scope, to make creating new clients easier by sharing some common settings.
 This is also useful for requesting some claims or roles to be conditionally based on the value of scope parameter.
 Keycloak provides the concept of a client scope for this.